JereKuusela/valheim-world_edit_commands/publish/README.md

 # Changelog

 - v1.2
+	- Changes the `terrain` command to automatically use the player's rotation as the angle (45 degrees precision).
 	- Fixes the `object health` not working.
 	- Fixes the `terrain` command not working outside the world edge.